kvalle/writings/original-lisp.md

 ### Evaluating function calls

-To round of the case when the first element in `exp` in `eval` is an atom, we simply look up this atom up in the environment, expecting to find a function.
+To round of the case when the first element in `exp` in `eval` is an atom, we simply look this atom up in the environment, expecting to find a function.
 A new list with this function as the first element is then evaluated instead.

 ```python
 def call_named_fn(exp, env):